DmitryEfimenko/ng-server-validation/README.md

 // 1-st parameter: the name of the input that is being invalidated
 // 2-nd parameter: the name of the error parameter to invalidate (note: not the error message!)
 ModelState.AddModelError("email", "wrongEmailFormat");
-return BadRequest(ModelState);
+ModelState.AddModelError("general", "generalError"); // the 'general' property does not have a corresponding input return BadRequest(ModelState);
 ```